Oil Rises to Six-Month High on Hopes of Supplies Falling

-Oil prices closed at a six-month high on Tuesday, boosted by expectations for lower supply due to geopolitical risks, falling U.S. stockpiles and OPEC's dedication to cutting production.
+Oil prices closed at a six-month high, boosted by expectations for lower supply due to geopolitical risks, falling U.S. stockpiles and OPEC's dedication to cutting production.

 Continue Reading Below